Jerry Rice: After football

-During the 2005–2006 broadcasting season, Rice competed in the reality show Dancing with the Stars.
+During the 2005–2006 broadcasting season, Rice competed in the second season of the reality competition show Dancing with the Stars.
 He paired with dancer Anna Trebunskaya, and they reached the final two before losing to singer Drew Lachey and his partner Cheryl Burke.
 In 2009, Rice portrayed Hal Gore in the film Without a Paddle: Nature's Calling.
 In the same year, he guest-starred as himself in the episode "Lyin' King" on the sitcom Rules of Engagement.
 Rice has co-authored two books about his life: Rice (with Michael Silver, published 1996, ISBN 0-312-14795-3) and Go Long: My Journey Beyond the Game and the Fame (with Brian Curtis, published 2007, ISBN 0-345-49611-6).
 In 2019, he co-authored a book America's Game: The NFL at 100 (with Randy O. Williams, ISBN 978-0062692900), celebrating the 100th anniversary of the National Football League.
 Rice and his dog, Nitus, were featured in Jerry Rice & Nitus' Dog Football, a video game for the Wii that was released on August 16, 2011.
-Rice served as an alumni captain for "Team Rice" during the 2014 and 2016 Pro Bowls.
+Rice served as an alumnus team captain for "Team Rice" during the 2014 and 2016 Pro Bowls.
 In 2022, Rice partnered with the American Red Cross to raise awareness about blood donations.

 Rice has played golf for over 20 years and woke up early to play golf during his football career.
 He competed in the Fresh Express Classic at TPC Stonebrae on the Nationwide Tour on April 15–16, 2010, receiving a sponsor's exemption to play in the tournament.
 Rice missed the cut and finished one shot ahead of last place, 17-over and 151st among the 152 players who completed two rounds.
 He was a team captain on The Big Break Puerto Rico, where his team won.

 After Colin Kaepernick announced that he would be kneeling during the national anthem during games, Rice criticized his actions and said on Twitter, "All lives matter.
 So much going on in this world today.
 Can we all just get along!
 Colin, I respect your stance but don't disrespect the Flag".
 Following criticism from other players and the public, Rice offered support to Kaepernick in bringing awareness for injustice.